OpenEvalProject/evals/manuscripts/elife-55207/v2/manuscript.md

 Maxc + Maxr, and W[var >0][] - (Maxc + Maxr) (where Maxc is the number of variant supporting wells in the column with the highest number of wells supporting the variant allele and Maxr is the number of variant supporting wells in the row with the highest number of wells supporting the variant allele).

-## Training using MutLX
+#### Training using MutLX

 For each DigiPico run, we consider a full training set as the collection of all UTD variants (labelled as 0) and heterozygous germline SNPs (labelled as 1).
 The number of UTD variants in this set is much smaller than heterozygous germline SNPs, making the set imbalanced.
 Therefore, in order to avoid bias towards a specific label in the training we create 25 different balanced training subsets for each DigiPico run.
 This is done so that each training subset is composed of all UTD variants and a randomly selected subset of heterozygous germline SNPs with a size equal to the number of UTD variants.
 As explained previously, the majority of UTD variants are FP variant calls with an unknown ratio of true clone-specific variants among them, hence making the 0 labels noisy.
 To perform two-step training considering these noisy labels, we employ the following strategy.
 After training an initial model on each balanced training subset, the resulting model is applied to the mutations in the full training set to obtain an initial probability value for each mutation.
 These probability values indicate the predicted probability of a mutation belonging to label one category.
 Hence, any 0 labelled mutation that attains a predicted probability value close to 1, is likely to be a mislabeled mutation.
 Therefore, to reduce the level of mislabeled data in the training set, all UTD variants with a probability value of more than 0.7 and all germline SNPs with a probability value of less than 0.3 are considered mislabeled and are removed from the training set.
 The cut-off values in this step were empirically determined by the analysis of various simulated datasets.
 In the end, following a similar sub-sampling strategy as in the initial training, a new model is trained on the remaining mutations of the training set.
 This model is then used for the analysis of all UTD variants.

-## Calculation of probability and uncertainty scores
+#### Calculation of probability and uncertainty scores

 As explained earlier, in MutLX the training process is repeated 25 times with different randomly selected germline SNP subsets, resulting in different models each time and hence 25 different predicted probability values for each mutation.
-We therefore defined the ‘probability score’ for each mutation as the average of all of its predicted probability values:Probabilityscore=∑i=1nPin
+We therefore defined the ‘probability score’ for each mutation as the average of all of its predicted probability values:

+$$
+Probabilityscore=\frac{\sumi=1nP_{i}}{n}
+$$

 Where Pi is the probability value obtained from the ith training subset and n represents the number of subsets (n = 25).

 Moreover, to obtain an uncertainty estimation for each probability value we performed a test-time drop-out analysis (Gal and Ghahramani, 2015).
 The trained model was applied to each mutation for 100 iterations during which, different neurons were dropped out with a rate of 0.8 and 0.7 for the first and the second hidden layers of the neural network, respectively.
 This process resulted in 100 probability values for each mutation.
-Based on these values, we defined the ‘uncertainty score’ for each mutation as the average of the dropout variances from the 25 different subsets:Uncertaintyscore=∑i=1nσi2n
+Based on these values, we defined the ‘uncertainty score’ for each mutation as the average of the dropout variances from the 25 different subsets:

+$$
+Uncertaintyscore=\frac{\sumi=1n\sigma_{i}^{2}}{n}
+$$

 Where σi2 is the variance of 100 probability values obtained from the dropout analysis of the ith training subset and n represents the number of subsets (n = 25).

 The uncertainty scores of all variants with a probability score above 0.2 (Figure 2—figure supplement 4) was used to generate a putative receiver operating characteristic (ROC) curve.
 The curve was generated by considering a range of cut-off values between 0.0 and 0.25 for the uncertainty score.
 At each cut-off value the ratio of germline SNPs that have an uncertainty score below the cut-off value was plotted against the corresponding number of UTDs.
 The area under the curve (AUC) was then calculated after normalizing the number of UTDs between 0 and 1.
 Note that in cases where true clone-specific variants are not expected (all UTDs are FP calls), this plot represents a ROC curve and the AUC of this plot should be close to 1, assuming a perfect model.
 In contrast, in when the AUC is significantly lower, it indicates the presence of true clone-specific variants in the sample.
 This negative correlation between the number of true UTDs and AUC was validated using simulated datasets (Figure 2—figure supplement 5).
 Based on these observations, for samples where the ROC curve suggests the presence of true clone-specific variants (AUC <0.9) MutLX uses ‘uncertainty score’ cut-off values that result in a TPR of 95% to improve the recovery rate of clone-specific variants.
 For datasets with an AUC ≥0.9 the cut-off value for filtering the data was determined based on the intersection of the threshold curve and the ROC curve.

-## Generation and analysis of simulated DigiPico datasets
+### Generation and analysis of simulated DigiPico datasets

 Simulated data were used to: (a) validate the negative correlation between the number of true UTDs and AUC (Figure 2—figure supplement 5) and (b) ensure that over-fitting to potentially true clone-specific variants does not occur (Figure 2—figure supplement 2).

 To generate simulated datasets, we first identified somatic mutations in the bulk WGS data of the tumor sample PT2R from patient #11152 using Strelka2 somatic variant caller (Kim et al., 2018).
 These somatic variants were then identified in the de novo variant calling data of run D1110 and any somatic variant with a Tw > 6 and Vw/Tw > 0.45 was selected as a high-confidence somatic variant.
 Next, various numbers of randomly selected high-confidence somatic variants were artificially mislabeled as UTDs (UTD*) to achieve 0.01, 0.02, 0.03, 0.04, 0.05, 0.06, 0.07, 0.08, 0.09, and 0.1 UTD*/UTD ratios.
 The resulting synthetic list of variants were then independently used for MutLX analysis and the number of UTDs and UTD*s that passed the MutLX filtering were calculated for each run.
 To ensure a robust analysis, for each ratio 10 different subsets of the somatic variants were analyzed.
 A similar analysis was also performed on the DigiPico data DE111, obtained from the bulk DNA extraction from an ascites sample of patient #11513.

-## Validation of MutLX algorithm
+### Validation of MutLX algorithm

 Tumor sample PT2R from patient #11152 was used for the validation of the MutLX algorithm.
 A small piece of the tumor was macro-dissected from a frozen specimen and was embedded in OCT medium for sectioning.
 The first section (15 μm) from the tumor was collected in a separate tube and the nuclei were resuspended in 50 μl of sterile PBS solution.
 Total number of nuclei in the suspension was measured and a volume containing 30 nuclei was used for direct denaturation with an equal volume of D2 buffer from Repli-g mini WGA kit (Qiagen).
 The resulting crude lysate was directly used for DigiPico library preparation for run D1111.
 The remainder of the tumor sample was then used for bulk DNA extraction using DNeasy blood and tissue kit (Qiagen).
 200 pg of the resulting DNA was directly used to prepare DigiPico library D1110.
 1 μg of the DNA was used for standard library preparation using NEBNext Ultra DNA library preparation kit (NEB).
 In this setting only run D1111 is expected to have true clone-specific variants.
 Since the template for run D1110 is a subset of the template used in the bulk WGS analysis, nearly all real variants in run D1110 will also be present in the WGS data at similar frequencies and therefore will not be identified as UTDs.
 A similar logic is also applicable to the results of DigiPico runs DE011 and GM12885.
 Since both of these DigiPico runs had been performed on 200 pg of DNA from bulk DNA extractions, no true UTD variants are expected to be present in these samples.
 It is also worth noting that because of the digitized nature of the data, variants with very low frequencies (<0.05%) will show an inflated VAF in runs D1110, DE011, and GM12885, however, since such variants are unlikely to appear in more than one well, they will be eliminated from the data based on the Vw filter.
 Therefore, it is safe to assume that nearly all UTD variants in these runs are FP calls.

-## Application of SCcaller on DigiPico data
+### Application of SCcaller on DigiPico data

 SCcaller has originally been developed for the analysis of multiple displacement amplified single cell sequencing data (Dong et al., 2017).
 Since DigiPico library preparation also requires multiple displacement amplification on limiting amounts of template DNA, the resulting data are fundamentally similar to the natural input for SCcaller.
 Therefore, we used the merged bam file of DigiPico data as an input for SCcaller.
 For the analysis, the list of heterozygous SNPs was obtained from the respective bulk WGS data using GATK HaplotypeCaller and cut-off values were used for alpha = 0.01.
 Next, all filtered SNVs were used for variant re-calling on respective standard WGS data and all variants that were confidently unsupported by WGS data were extracted as UTD variants.

-## Mutation validation
+### Mutation validation

 Variants that pass the MutLX analysis were validated by comparison with deep sequencing data of the bulk tumor from an independent sequencing platform.
 All DigiPico data from patient #11152 were validated through comparison with 39 deep sequencing datasets obtained from the same tumor masses sequenced on Complete Genomics sequencing platform (Drmanac et al., 2010).
 This included three Complete Genomics bulk sequencing and 36 LFR (Long-Fragment Read) sequencing data.
 Since the independent sequencing data for the omental mass were not obtained from exactly the same tumor mass as the ones that were used for DigiPico sequencing the validation rate by such a comparison for these runs is not expected to be high.
 For targeted validation, primers were designed to obtain amplicons containing the variants using the primer3 tool (Figure 2—source data 5).
 Amplicons were obtained by performing a 2-step PCR using Phusion High-Fidelity PCR Master Mix with GC Buffer for 16 cycles on 1 ng of template.
 All amplicons from each sample were then pooled and purified before adapter ligation and indexing using NEBNext Ultra II kit.
 The resulting libraries were sequenced on a MiSeq platform.
 Sequencing results were mapped to human hg19 genome using Bowtie2 and the number of reads supporting each variant was counted using Platypus variant caller.

-## Local hyper-mutation (kataegis) analysis
+### Local hyper-mutation (kataegis) analysis

 To generate the rainfall plots, the distances between pairs of consecutive somatic mutations on chromosome 17 were plotted against their genomic position of the second mutation in each pair using a custom script in R. The presence of clusters of localized mutations indicates kataegis events.
 In these plots, each dot is colored based on the mutation type of the second mutation in the pair in respect to the hg19 human reference genome.

-## Code availability
+### Code availability

 Source code for MutLX is available on Github at https://github.com/mmdknr/DigiPico (KaramiNejadRanjbar and Sharifzadeh, 2020; copy archived at https://github.com/elifesciences-publications/DigiPico).

-## Accession numbers
+### Accession numbers

 Sequence data has been deposited at the European Genome-phenome Archive (EGA), which is hosted by the EBI and the CRG, under accession number EGAS00001003555 (EGAD00001005118).
 Further information about EGA can be found on https://ega-archive.org ‘The European Genome-phenome Archive of human data consented for biomedical research’.